-- Ask for the last class that the dropped out child passed and the year in which he/she dropped out of school. - Even the dropped out and never enrolled children aged 5 to 16 have to be tested.
+- Ask for the last class that the dropped out child passed and the reason for dropping out (such as law and order, poverty, flood, school building shifted by government or others). - o Even the dropped out and never enrolled children aged 5 to 16 have to be tested.